Everest Base camp with Island Peak (20 Days)2 Reviews

 - Wake talkies & Filming permit.

-Island Peak Climbing, a thrilling adventure to embark a successful mountain climbing experiences will put you in the shoes of mountaineers surrounded with uncountable mesmerizing views of the Everest Region.
+EBC with Island Peak Climbing, a thrilling adventure to embark on a successful mountain climbing experience will put you in the shoes of mountaineers surrounded by uncountable mesmerizing views of the Everest Region.

 The popular and easy climbing destination, Island Peak, also known as Imja Tse Peak would let you feel the super dazzling panoramic views of Khumbu valleys from the summit.
-In this peak climbing in Nepal, Nuptse, Lhotse and Chukhung appear very close from Island Peak.
-You will also witness the frozen waves of Lhotse Shar Glacier and red granite mass of Makalu Mountain during Island Peak Trek which is absolutely a mind blowing thrill to feel.
+In this peak climbing in Nepal, Nuptse, Lhotse, and Chukhung appear very close to Island Peak.
+You will also witness the frozen waves of Lhotse Shar Glacier and the red granite mass of Makalu Mountain during Island Peak Trek which is absolutely a mind-blowing thrill to feel.

-Climbing Island Peak in Everest is considered technically simple and is graded as an inexpensive as well as easy adventure for peak climbing.
+Climbing Island Peak via Everest is considered technically simple and is graded as an inexpensive as well as easy adventure for peak climbing.
 The highest you'll reach is 6160m on the summit of Island Peak Nepal for which Imperial Nepal has planned the itinerary considering enough acclimatization needs.
-Also, you'll be accompanied by the experts on mountain climbing.
+Also, you'll be accompanied by experts in mountain climbing.

 The journey for Everest Island Peak Climbing Expedition is an added flavor as you will be able to go through two major achievements – Everest Base Camp and Island Peak Climbing.
 So, why not challenge ourselves for another enthralling trekking and climbing experience?